chuanglun/EBlink/README.md

 ISSUES
 - If flash is empty and program is flashed and reset, an exception is detected and an UNWIND is happening.
 Just ignore!
+- Non STmicro devices (e.g. Silabs, NXP) are only working with STlink-V2.

 EBlink features:
 - Integrated UNWIND in case of exception with message box popup in windows.
 - GDB server with flash caching, with EmBitz live variables/expression support!